psriramula/IMG/README.md

 * Java 8
 * Scala
 * sbt
-* Intellij IDEA -- Development Environment for view code
+* Intellij IDEA -- Development Environment

 ## How to test
 execute the following command in command prompt on command prompt.